QED1224/Toontown-Resources/Guide.md

 - Cell1234: I have been playing Toontown since 2003, just a bit before SBHQ came out.
 While I had some breaks, I always enjoyed the game and the people I met on it.
 I'm usually known as Patrick on forums, but I go by Cell1234 on Reddit.

 - QED1224: I played Toontown from August of 2005 until its official close on September 19, 2013 (you may have known me as either Reign or Super Fireball Thunderroni).
-I'm still a huge fan of the game and its history, and you can find me on many of its online forums as "QED".
+I'm still a huge fan of the game and its history, and you can find me on many of its online forums as QED.

 # Core Knowledge <a name="core-knowledge"></a>
 [[back to top](#contents)]